 Paid Versions of Strava & Ride with GPS allows you to use offline routes / maps.

-Only if there is space available.
+Only if space is available.
 Make sure you come in early to pay, sign the waiver and receive your number.

 The L.A.
-Tourist race starts at it's home shop Lets Ride Cyclery in Burbank.
+Tourist race starts at it's bike shop Lets Ride Cyclery in Burbank.

 1038 N. Hollywood way Burbank, CA, 91505